thoughtbot/guides/protocol/git/README.md

     git fetch origin
     git rebase -i origin/master

+Force push your branch.
+This allows GitHub to automatically close your pull request and mark it as merged when your commit(s) are pushed to master.
+It also makes it possible to [find the pull request] that brought in your changes.

+    git push --force origin <branch-name>

 View a list of new commits.
 View changed files.
 Merge branch into master.

     git log origin/master..<branch-name>